A woman on a sofa with a laptop open viewing a cognitive map

 1. Prepare and Communicate with Participants

-We always suggest that before the interview, you should inform participants about the purpose of the study and how you will be using the data.
-You should explain that you'll ask them to write, draw, and arrange sticky notes, but avoid using the term "cognitive mapping" to prevent them from researching the topic beforehand.
+We always suggest that before the interview, you should inform participants about the purpose of the study and how you’ll be using the data.
+You should explain that you'll ask them to write, draw and arrange sticky notes—but don’t use the term "cognitive mapping"; you’ll want to keep them from researching the topic beforehand and being ready for specific questions.

 2. Plan and Practice the Interview

 Cognitive mapping interviews are less structured than traditional ones, so it's important to practice.
-Decide whether to use a free-form approach (participants create their maps) or a structured approach (participants fill in a given template).
+Decide whether to use a free-form approach—where participants create their maps—or a structured approach, where participants fill in a given template.
 Plan an introduction, like a word association exercise, to get the ideas flowing.

 Practice the interview with colleagues.
 This helps you refine your approach and identify potential challenges.